whathecker/api/README.md

 ```
 3. Install eb cli & aws cli

-4. Have db configuration file in app/config folder of project (contact author for more detail)
+4. Include db config file in app/config folder of project (contact author for more detail)

 5. Have .env file in source code (contact author for more detail)